Skip to main content

 Real-time Simulation Lab

-The U.S. electric grid must be modernized to handle multi-directional power flow from renewable energy sources and additional capacity and variability for electric vehicle charging.
+The U.S. electric grid must be modernized to handle multi-directional power flow from multiple energy sources and additional capacity and variability for electric vehicle charging.
 Industry partners such as utilities are seeking more tools for ease of integration, resiliency improvements, and protecting cyber/physical resources from attack or manipulation.
 Real-time systems are ideal for developing and validating tools and algorithms.

 Uniqueness and capabilities: